WA Inc: Costs and outcomes

 The royal commission cost $30 million, including $12.5 million in witness costs.
 Of the latter, $3.6 million funded Burke's own legal fees ($1.71 million) and those of David Parker ($1.92 million).

 Burke and his predecessor, the Liberal premier Ray O'Connor ultimately served prison sentences as a result of convictions which arose from findings of the commission.
 The premier immediately after Burke, Peter Dowding, and public servant Len Brush were both found to have acted improperly.

+The Western Australian Development Corporation's remit was reduced over time, and it was finally wound up in 1998.